ivichadriana/rocky_mountain_mentors/README.md

 ## Initial set-up (using macOS - for now):

+### Make sure you have an OpenAI API key.
+This should go inside /ALICIA_GPT_Model/.env .

-# 1. Rebuild env from scratch
+### 1. Rebuild env from scratch: in terminal:
 chmod +x environment_builder.sh
 ./environment_builder.sh

-# 2. Activate environment
+### 2. Activate environment! (in terminal)
 conda activate rmm-llm

-# 3. Run the model; either Jupyter NB of Python script.
+### 3. Run the model; either Jupyter NB of Python script (method of choice).
 python ALICIA.py or within ALICIA.ipynb

+### This will start ALICIA chatbot.
+ALICIA's customization can be found in rocky_mountain_mentors/data/rmm_corpus/agent_description.txt, and the resources.txt file contains the informaiton ALICIA accessed while answering.